Sneglium/Et-Cetera/README.md

 **List of Settings:**

  - *Load Module: All-In-One-Tools* (`etc.load_module_paxels`, boolean): Enable or disable the module entirely.
- - *AIOT Damage Multiplier* (`etc.paxels_damage_mult`, Floating-point): The percentage of the material's sword damage that the All-In-One Tool of the material should deal (rounds up).
+ - *AIOT Damage Multiplier* (`etc.paxels_damage_mult`, floating-point): The percentage of the material's sword damage that the All-In-One Tool of the material should deal (rounds up).
- - *AIOT Durability Multiplier* (`etc.paxels_durability_mult`, Floating-point): The All-In-One Tool's durability will be the sum of the durabilities of all the tools of the material type multiplied by this value (rounded up).
+ - *AIOT Durability Multiplier* (`etc.paxels_durability_mult`, floating-point): The All-In-One Tool's durability will be the sum of the durabilities of all the tools of the material type multiplied by this value (rounded up).
  - *All-In-One Tools for Moreores* (`etc.paxels_moreores`, boolean): Add AIOTs for moreores materials, if present.

 ---